oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 	[@!RFC6749], and [@!RFC6819].

+Moreover, OAuth is being adopted in use cases with higher security requirements than considered initially, such as Open Banking, eHealth, eGovernment, and Electronic Signatures.
+Those use cases call for stricter guidelines and additional protection.

 OAuth initially assumed a static relationship between client, authorization server and resource servers.
 The URLs of AS and RS were known to the client at deployment time and built an anchor for the